cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-getting-started-with-STS.md

 ## Overview
 The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
 A key element of Spring is infrastructural support at the application level: Spring focuses on the "plumbing" of enterprise applications so that teams can focus on application-level business logic, without unnecessary ties to specific deployment environments.
-For more details, visit the [SpringSource](http://www.springsource.org/spring-framework) site.
+For more details visit [springsource](http://www.springsource.org/spring-framework) site.

 <table class="spring-tutorial-index-table">
     <thead>